Motheo-Moiloa-BBD/CodePulse/README.md

-# CodePulse
+# CodePulse BlogPosts

-## Project from the uDemy Course : ANGULAR and ASP.NET Core REST API - Real World Application
+#### Project from the uDemy Course - ANGULAR and ASP.NET Core REST API - Real World Application

 * The frontend is built using `Angular 16` and its located in the `app` folder.